aravindet/aravindet.github.io/smålang.md

 ---

 # Todo
 - Refine the syntax and remove rough edges
+- Build an interpreter
+- Build a type analyzer to detect type errors
 - Add an effect system for doing IO, exceptions, futures